How to successfully build cultural awareness

 • What events are currently impacting the culture?

-Beyond basic research, there may be times when you want to have a local agent in a particular country market to help you build your presence and navigate the subtler aspects of doing business.
-Ideally, this should be someone who understands the language, the culture, how government works, how business deals are done, and how to best promote your product to buyers in their country.
+Beyond basic research, there may be times when you want to have a cultural expert or local agent in a particular country market to help you build your presence and navigate the subtler aspects of doing business.
+Ideally, this should be someone who understands the language, the culture, how government works, how business deals are done, and how best to promote your product to buyers in their country.

 While the Trade Commissioner Service and Global Affairs Canada may be able to put you in touch with potential agents, they’re not able to endorse any specific representative, so finding the right person will require some screening and due diligence on your part to ensure their compliance with ethics, bribery and corruption practices.

 Meet with a potential agent in person.
-Confirm that they’re reliable, knowledgeable and a good fit for your own company culture.
-BDC has a great list of questions to ask when choosing a foreign agent
+Confirm that they’re reliable, knowledgeable and a good fit for your company culture.
+BDC has a great list of questions when choosing a foreign agent

-There are also many expatriate Canadians abroad who understand both Canadian culture and the culture of the country where you’re doing business, which can be an enormous help in building bridges.
-Be sure to hire someone who is professionally qualified as an interpreter, as the role involves specialized skills and expertise and a lot can ride on the precision and quality of their work.
+There are also many expatriate Canadians abroad who understand both Canadian culture and the culture of the country where you’re doing business, which can be enormously helpful in building bridges.
+Be sure to hire someone who is professionally qualified as an interpreter, as the role involves specialized skills and expertise, and a lot can depend on the precision and quality of their work.

 Looking to expand into foreign markets?
 We can help.

-Intercultural business is an essential aspect of doing business in today’s global economy.
-As a Canadian company, it is important to recognize the diversity of cultures within our country and abroad, and to develop a deeper understanding of different cultural norms and practices.
+Intercultural business is essential to business in today’s global economy.
+As a Canadian company, we must recognize the diversity of cultures within our country and abroad and develop a deeper understanding of different cultural norms and practices.

-But remember, despite all the differences that may exist between your company and buyers in another country, ultimately it’s important to remember is that you’re still working with people.
-Making personal connections, earning trust and respect — all of those count hugely no matter where you’re doing a deal.
+But remember, despite all the differences between your company and buyers in another country, you’re still working with people.
+Making personal connections, earning trust and respect—all those count hugely no matter where you’re doing a deal.

 Looking for more information about how CCC can help you export your products and services to foreign governments around the world?